spiral/docs/debug/dumps.md

 $d->dump($variable, Debug\Dumper::STDERR);
 ```

-> You can use function `dump` as shortcut.
+> You can use function `dump` as a shortcut.
 Use `dumprr` to dump to RoadRunner error log.

 ## Internal Fields
 To hide certain fields of your objects without `__debugInfo` method, add an "@internal" annotation to your property.